• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F (176°C) and line your muffin pans with liners.
+• Preheat the oven to 350°F (176°C) and line your cupcake pans with liners.
 You will need two pans if you are baking 14 cupcakes.
 Sift the dry ingredients (flour, baking powder and salt) together and set aside.

-• Add egg whites in a clean mixing bowl.
+• Add room temperature egg whites in a clean mixing bowl.
 Beat for about a minute until frothy using a handheld or stand mixture and the balloon whisk attachment.
 Add half of the sugar, pouring a tablespoon at a time and whisking till the whites reach soft peak stage.

 • Now fold in half of the meringue using a spatula.
 Mix in the remaining dry ingredients and fold in the rest of meringue.
 Take care not to over mix the batter at this stage.